techidaily/site-facebook/source/_posts/eliminating-unwanted-glances-the-ultimate-fb-privacy-guide.md

  Not all Facebook posts are for everyone.
 When posting about your weekend shenanigans, the last thing you want is to be scolded by your parents or side-eyed by your manager.
 But you also want to be able to freely post what you want without worrying about the repercussions.

  Fortunately, you can manage who can see your Facebook posts.
 Facebook allows you to change your post settings for each post so that it reaches the right audience.
-This is one of the[Facebook privacy settings you should change now](https://www.makeuseof.com/facebook-privacy-settings-you-should-change/) to make your profile more private.
+This is one of the [Facebook privacy settings you should change now](https://www.makeuseof.com/facebook-privacy-settings-you-should-change/) to make your profile more private.
 Please note that this setting affects future posts; settings for posts you shared in the past will remain the same.

 1. Go to your**Profile** .
 2. Click**Settings and privacy** , select**Settings** , and choose**Privacy** .